techidaily/site-win11-tips/source/_posts/addressing-the-failed-connectivity-issue-of-mb-in-windows-11.md

  These Windows-based solutions for the "unable to connect to service" error have worked for many users trying to kick-start Malwarebytes.
 So, it’s most likely one will resolve the same Malwarebytes error on your PC.

  Unfortunately, we can’t promise guaranteed fixes.
-You can submit a support ticket to the[Malwarebytes help service](https://support.malwarebytes.com/hc/en-us/requests/new) if more troubleshooting suggestions for this error are required.
+You can submit a support ticket to the [Malwarebytes help service](https://support.malwarebytes.com/hc/en-us/requests/new) if more troubleshooting suggestions for this error are required.

 <ins class="adsbygoogle"
      style="display:block"